O’Flynn and BlackRock to double money with €100m sale of former HP campus

 An aerial view of the 195-acre Liffey Park Business Campus in Leixlip, Co Kildare

-Developer Michael O’Flynn and BlackRock Real Estate Assets look set to double their money with the sale of the former Hewlett Packard (HP) campus in Leixlip, Co Kildare to a Swiss-headquartered investor.
+Developer Michael O’Flynn and BlackRock Real Estate Assets look set to double their money with the sale of the former Hewlett Packard (HP) campus in Leixlip, Co Kildare, to a Swiss-based investor.

-Located just south of the M4 motorway in Leixlip, Co Kildare, the Liffey Park Business Campus extends across 195 acres and comprises nine buildings with a total floor area of 1.47 million sq ft.
+Located just south of the M4 motorway in Leixlip, Co Kildare, the Liffey Park Business Campus extends across 195 acres and comprises nine buildings with a total floor area of 1.47 million square feet.
 The scheme’s current occupiers include Hewlett Packard Enterprise, Celestica, MGS and Global Entserv Solutions.

-At the time of its sale to BlackRock Real Estate Assets and the O’Flynn Group some 600,000 sq ft of the existing built stock was vacant while 70 areas of surplus development land remained available for development.
-It is understood this land could potentially accommodate in the region of 700,000 sq ft to 800,000 sq ft of new development.
+At the time of its sale to BlackRock Real Estate Assets and the O’Flynn Group, some 600,000sq ft of the existing built stock was vacant, while 70 areas of surplus development land remained available for development.
+It is understood this land could potentially accommodate about 700,000-800,000sq ft of new development.

 Partners

-While it is understood Mr O’Flynn and his US partners invested in the rebranding and management of the former Hewlett Packard campus over the past two years, the costs incurred pale alongside the returns they are set to see from its expected sale to Stoneweg.
+It is understood Mr O’Flynn and his US partners invested in the rebranding and management of the former Hewlett Packard campus over the past two years, but the costs incurred pale alongside the returns they are set to see from its expected sale to Stoneweg.

-Established in 2015, Stoneweg is a Geneva-headquartered real estate investor with offices in Spain, Italy, Andorra, the US, and Ireland.
-While the company’s plans for Liffey Park Business Campus aren’t known at this point, its purchase in September of a former Coca Cola plant in the suburbs of Madrid could provide a useful indicator of the direction it might take.
+Stoneweg, established in 2015, is a real estate investor with headquarters in Geneva and offices in Spain, Italy, Andorra, the US and Ireland.
+The company’s plans for Liffey Park Business Campus are not known at this point, but its purchase of a former Coca Cola plant in the suburbs of Madrid in September could provide a useful indicator of the direction it might take.

-Commenting at the time of the Spanish acquisition, Stoneweg founding partner and CEO, Jaume Sabater confirmed his company’s intention to redevelop the plant as a logistics park.
+Commenting at the time of the Spanish acquisition, Stoneweg founding partner and chief executive Jaume Sabater confirmed his company’s intention to redevelop the plant as a logistics park.